 Aspen previously explored musical theater, professional stage and screen acting and opera, and these formative experiences may account for her polished onstage demeanor.
 As a teen, her resume already reads like a storied vet’s career.
 Aspen has played major music festivals in Michigan including Arts Beats and Eats; Wheatland Music Festival; Earthworks Harvest Gathering; Ann Arbor Summer Festival; and the Buttermilk Jamboree.
 She has also been invited to perform as an opener at premier Michigan listening rooms such as The Ark, 20 Front Street, Trinity House, and the Grand Rapids Listening Room.
 In 2019, Aspen was the youngest singer-songwriter to ever be featured in the Radio DJ Showcase at the Folk Alliance Region Midwest annual conference.

-To date, Aspen has released two critically-acclaimed EPs, and her songs have garnered prime recognition and nominations from such prominent songwriting competitions as the Independent Music Awards; Alternative Country Best Song Category; Blues & Roots Radio's Song Contest; and International Songwriting Competition's Teen Category.
-Aspen was awarded a scholarship to attend the Singer-Songwriter program at the Interlochen Arts Academy, one of the most prestigious boarding fine arts high schools in the United States.
-Most recently, Aspen has the distinction of being one of six singer-songwriter finalists in the YoungArts 2022 program, a competition which receives more than 7000 applications per year.
+To date, Aspen has released three critically-acclaimed albums.
+Most recently her song "Tale of a Chameleon" from her 2022 album 'Arsonist Daughter' won the Country/Bluegrass Category for her song "Tale of a Chameleon."
+Besides the recent IAMA award, her new album 'Arsonist Daughter' won album of the year on Blues and Roots Radio and was the #4 and #5 most played album by DJs reporting to the Folk Alliance International's Folk Radio Charts in November and December 2022.
+Prior to 2022, her music also garnered prime recognition and nominations from other prominent songwriting competitions as the Alternative Country Best Song Category; Blues & Roots Radio's Song Contest; and International Songwriting Competition's Teen Category.
+Additionally, Aspen has the distinction of being one of six singer-songwriter finalists in the YoungArts 2022 program, a competition which receives more than 7000 applications per year.
 She also holds sponsorships with Fishman, Reunion Blues gig bags and instrument cases, and Shubb Capos.

 These days Aspen is balancing school, recording sessions and music career responsibilities.
-She recently enrolled in the University of Southern California's Popular Music Program as a singer-songwriter in the fall of 2022 after graduating from the Interlochen Arts Academy's High School.
+In the fall of 2022, she enrolled in the University of Southern California's Popular Music Program as a singer-songwriter after graduating from the Interlochen Arts Academy's High School in northern Michigan.
 It’s definitely a full-schedule.
 “Sometimes I wake up in the morning, look in the mirror and see guitar string marks ingrained on my face,” she says with a good-natured laugh.
 Aspen continues: “But I know who I am, and I know what path I’m on.
 Every time I perform, I pour out my heart and soul and I feel my purpose.”